 What data the hackers were looking to steal is not clear, Area 1 said.
 Breaching Burisma could yield communications from, to, or about Hunter Biden, who served as a director between 2014 and 2019.
-A leak of stolen data could potentially affect the impeachment process and US electoral contest.
+A leak of stolen data could potentially affect the impeachment process and the 2020 U.S. presidential election.

-Publicly available domain registration records examined by Reuters show that the hackers created the decoy domains between November 11, the day before US Democrats began their first public impeachment hearings, and December 3, the day before the House Judiciary Committee took up the issue.
+Publicly available domain registration records examined by Reuters show that the hackers created the decoy domains between Nov.
+11, the day before US Democrats began their first public impeachment hearings, and Dec.
+3, the day before the House Judiciary Committee took up the matter.

 Kvartal 95 and representatives for Zelenskiy did not immediately respond to requests for comment.

-Area 1's report said it discovered the GRU had targeted two subsidiaries of Burisma, KUB Gas LLC and Esko Pivnich, as well as CUB Energy Inc, which was affiliated with the firm, using look alike domains intended to trick employees into providing their email passwords.
+Area 1's report said it discovered the GRU had targeted two subsidiaries of Burisma - KUB Gas LLC and Esko Pivnich - as well as CUB Energy Inc, which previously did business with the company, using lookalike domains intended to trick employees into providing their email passwords.

 Burisma and its subsidiaries share the same email server, Area 1 said, meaning a breach at any of the companies could expose them all.

-But Darch said "we are 100 percent certain" that the GRU was behind the hacking.
+But Darche said "we are 100 percent certain" that the GRU was behind the hacking.

 An outside researcher, Kyle Ehmke of Virginia-based cybersecurity firm ThreatConnect, who reviewed the malicious domains flagged by Area 1, said based on the information he had seen, he believed "with moderate confidence" that the websites were devised by the GRU.

-Ehmke said that the hacking operation against Burisma used tools and methods consistent with Russian hackers associated with the GRU, but that a complete picture was lacking.
+Ehmke said that the hacking operation against Burisma used methods consistent with Russian hackers associated with the GRU, but that a complete picture was lacking.